Quick Tips For Job Seekers

 - Affinity/trade/business networking: there is a common connection between people, such as sharing similar interests or belonging to the same industry and trade organizations.
 Contact can be face-to-face as well as electronic (email, chat rooms, internet groups).

 - E(electronic)-networking: internet groups, also referred to as social networking, such as Facebook or LinkedIn.
 Some of these sites are more common for career networking, such as LinkedIn.
 Use common sense when you post anything on the Internet.
 Always consider whether you would want a potential employer to see it.

 - Social networking: churches, neighborhoods, clubs – those you come into contact with as you go about interacting with people in your daily life.

-Why Networking is Essential to Your Career Search - An estimated 75 to 95 percent of job vacancies are not advertised.
-The 2008 Sources of Hire study, conducted by the consulting firm Career Xroads, indicates that referrals (from employees, employee alumni, vendors, etc.) made up almost 29 percent of all hires.
+Why Networking is Essential to Your Career Search - While it's estimated that 80+ percent of job vacancies are advertised, in this age of automation, it it is difficult to be recognized by applicant tracking systems (ATSs) for specific opportunities.
+According to a U.S. New and World Report article, referrals (from employees, employee alumni, vendors, etc.) make up 27 percent of all hires.
 Those referrals are made through networking.
 Studies show networking is the most effective way to get a job.
 When those you network with are aware of your intentions, then they can share that information with others.
 This is how you find out about positions that may soon be open.
 To effectively utilize networking opportunities, you have to let others know you are interested in exploring career options and what your capabilities are.